KaizoVorna/CartoonViolence/README.md

 <br>
 Touko: I shut down my computer before writing this :( Otherwise I programmed cooldowns for buttons and drawpad and added in controller support.
 (Except for menus.)
 <br>
-Daniel: Did some small fixes with the DrawBar menu - small for professional , but BIIIG and HUUUUGE AS HALL for me xD.
+Daniel: Did some small fixes with the DrawBar menu - small for professionals , but BIIIG and HUUUUGE AS HALL for me xD.
 <br>
 <br>
 Wed.28.5.2025